gopine/diary/2021/August/August 31 (Tue).md

 It's a big undertaking, but the improved type safety and component structure will be worth it in the long run.

 Spent some time setting up the initial project structure and configuring Webpack.

+Struggling with some Webpack configuration issues, but Stack Overflow is helping.